 Your baby is one month old!
-What an amazing first month—for you and baby!
+What an amazing first month—for you and baby.
 It's hard to believe how much your day-to-day has changed now that this beautiful (and confusing!) person has entered the world and turned your life upside down.
-Your one-month-old baby is completely dependent on you, and you're completely in love with her.
-You're probably feeling more confident in your mommy abilities than you were a month ago.
-And with good reason—you're trusting your instincts, putting baby first and reading up on 1-month-old baby development and parenting advice, which is proof enough that you're doing a great job!
+One-month-old babies are completely dependent on their caregivers.
+And you’re completely in love with your newbie.
+You're probably feeling more confident in your parenting abilities than you were just a month ago, and with good reason—you're trusting your instincts, putting baby first and reading up on one-month-old baby development and parenting advice, which is proof enough that you're doing a great job!

 Your baby has likely gained 1.5 to 2 pounds and grown about 1.5 to 2 inches since birth, and baby’s head probably measures about an inch larger.

 Coming up: In a 6-week-old baby, a growth spurt is pretty common, so be mentally prepared!
 Sometimes babies feed more frequently when they’re in a spurt, so know you might have to keep up with an extra demanding baby.
 Wondering if baby has hit this stage?
 If they’re acting fussier than usual or falling out of their sleep routine (if you even have one at this point!), it’s very likely your little one is working hard on growing bigger and stronger (a comforting reminder when you’re calming your cranky cutie at all hours of the night).

-What Should My 1-Month-Old Be Doing?
+“What should my one-month-old be doing?”
 That’s the question every new parent asks.
-While every baby’s different, it’s typical for a 1-month-old baby to still be keeping her hands tight in fists.
-Baby probably jerks and quivers her arms and has keen reflexes.
-If she hasn't started smiling already, she probably will this month—so exciting!
+While every baby’s different, it’s typical for a one-month-old baby to still be keeping their hands tight in fists.
+Baby probably jerks and quivers their arms and has keen reflexes.
+If they haven’t started smiling already, they probably will in the next month—so exciting!

-- Doesn’t blink in bright light.
+- Doesn’t blink in bright light

-- Doesn’t respond to loud sounds.
+- Doesn’t respond to loud sounds

 With babies, in general, no news is good news.
 As long as you’re not seeing signs of a problem, your one-month-old’s health is probably totally great.
 A few common health concerns of parents of one-month-olds include: